Information Bulletins provide additional helpful information about park operation. Check for new bulletins periodically.

 Mobilehome Park Maintenance Inspections

-Visit the Mobilehome Park Maintenance Inspections page for information on how to prepare for a Mobilehome Park Maintenance inspection.
+Visit the Mobilehome Park Maintenance Inspections page for information on how to prepare for a mobilehome park maintenance (MPM) inspection.

 Disposing of Abandoned Homes